Skip to main content

 Q: What information should I give the repair technician?
 A: Provide: 1) Laptop brand and exact model, 2) When the problem started and how often it occurs, 3) What you were doing when it happened, 4) Any error messages (take photos), 5) Recent changes (updates, new software, drops/spills), 6) Results from any diagnostic tests you ran, 7) Whether data backup is needed.

-Q: Are free diagnostics really free, or is there a catch?
+Q: Are expert diagnostics really free, or is there a catch?
 A: At TechFix, diagnostics are genuinely free with no obligation to proceed with repairs.
 We believe in transparent service – you should know what's wrong and how much repairs cost before committing.
 Some shops charge RM 50-100 for diagnostics then waive it if you proceed with repairs.
 Always ask upfront about diagnostic fees.

 Q: How can I avoid being scammed by repair shops?
 A: Red flags include: refusing to explain the problem clearly, pressuring immediate repairs, not providing written quotes, requiring full payment upfront, recommending laptop replacement without justification, or not offering warranty.
 Trustworthy shops like TechFix provide detailed explanations, written quotes, parts warranty, and only recommend repairs when cost-effective.